Great Scottish Run

 Event Highlights

-• Run for a cause: Your participation directly supports the work of the MS Trust and everyone affected by MS. Together, we can make sense of MS.
+• Run for a cause: Your participation directly supports the work of MS Trust and everyone affected by MS. Together, we can make sense of MS.

 • Scenic route: Run through the closed-off streets of Glasgow, passed iconic landmarks including George Square, the River Clyde, Squinty Bridge, Finnieston Crane before finishing at Glasgow Green.